How To Know If A Number Is Divisible By 4

 The key to mastering any mathematical concept is consistent practice.
 Work through a variety of examples, starting with simple numbers and gradually increasing the complexity.
 This will help you build confidence and improve your speed and accuracy.

-For example, try testing the divisibility of numbers like 512, 1624, 7896, and 10200.
+As an example, try testing the divisibility of numbers like 512, 1624, 7896, and 10200.
 Verify your answers by performing the actual division to ensure you understand the rule correctly.

 Break Down Large Numbers

-For example, if you need to check if 3,456,784 is divisible by 4, focus on the last two digits, 84.
+To give you an idea, if you need to check if 3,456,784 is divisible by 4, focus on the last two digits, 84.
 Since 84 ÷ 4 = 21, the entire number is divisible by 4.

 Use Real-World Examples